oxinabox/oxinabox.github.io/_posts/Julia-1.6-what-has-changed-since-1.0.md

 In effect threading works by unsetting the sticky flag on a Task, so that it is allowed to run on any thread.
 This is normally done via the `Threads.@spawn` macro, rather than the `@async` macro.

 Interestingly, the `@threads for` macro still remains, and doesn't actually use much of the new machinery.
-It still uses the old way which is a bit tigher if the loop durations are almost identical.
+It still uses the old way which is a bit tighter if the loop durations are almost identical.
 But the new threading stuff is fast, on the order of microseconds to send work off to another thread.
 Even for uses of `@threads for` the improves have some wins.
 `IO` is now thread-safe; `ReentrantLock` was added and is the kind of standard lock that you expect to exist, that has notifications on waiting work etc; and a big one: `@threads for` can now be nested without things silently being wrong.